Little Pig #1: Hey! I was thinking about building a house. Any ideas of what I should use?

 So why is brick such a great building material?
 Not only can it withstand the huffs and puffs of the Big Bad Wolf, but it’s also basically maintenance free.
 Over long periods of time, it doesn’t break, rot or need to be painted.
 Bricks also will not be eaten by termites or other insects that might otherwise feast on a house made of straw or sticks.

 Why is brick so strong?
-When fired at extremely high temperatures, the clay particles fuse together to form a super-strong bond that makes clay bricks into metamorphic rocks.
-Clay bricks are stronger than concrete and many other building materials.
+When fired at extremely high temperatures, the clay particles fuse together to form a super-strong bond that makes clay bricks into rocks. clay bricks are stronger than concrete and many other building materials.

 When combined in an interlocking pattern with other bricks and held together by a cement called mortar, bricks make sturdy structures that can survive for hundreds, if not thousands, of years with very little maintenance.
 For example, the Great Wall of China was built over two thousand years ago with nearly 4 billion bricks!